 That old childhood ditty about “sleeping tight so the bed bugs don’t bite” is no longer an innocuous rhyme from another time and place.
 Bedbugs are indulgent and inconsiderate travelers that couldn’t care less about social status, sanitation or even hotel quality.

 We recently wrote about some horrifying facts about bed bugs any hotelier might find hard to digest, but to put it bluntly, they are bloodsuckers and can suck the blood out of more than just the innocent victims the prey upon.
-The hotel or lodging industry’s online reputations and bottom lines are just as vulnerable to a bed bug’s vampiric effects, and unfortunately their presence has become more and more widespread in all aspects of human society and especially within the hotel and lodging business industry today.
+The Pittsburgh hotel and lodging industry’s online reputations and bottom lines are just as vulnerable to a bed bug’s vampiric effects, and unfortunately their presence has become more and more widespread in all aspects of human society.

 This epidemic of infestations is due to a host of diverse issues, which include increased travel, the reduced use of pesticides such as DDT, which was banned in the 1970s, lack of knowledge about preventing infestations and ineffective pest control practices.
 These are citable culprits, but there may be others lurking underneath those seemingly sterile, starched sheets.